helenclx/100-days-of-code/r1-log.md

 **Thoughts:** Writing the CSS of this solo project allowed me to apply what I learned about styling a pop-up modal from this course.

 **Link to work:** [Restaurant ordering app](https://helenclx.github.io/Scrimba-Frontend-Solo-Projects/m5-restaurant-ordering-app/)

+---

+### Day 59: 1 March 2024.
+Friday

+**Today's Progress:** Watched [“Breaking into tech: Top tips for standing out in a crowded market”](https://www.youtube.com/watch?v=hQwTsgPd1u) from Froneend Mentor’s YouTube channel.A

+**Thoughts:** My main takeaways from this video:
+- Be prepared before an interview
+- Build projects that provide solution to stand out from others
+- Involving in the open source scene is a good alternative to build experience as a developer
+- Working in tech does not have to be working as a developer